This Week at Lake Tech….

-In our class we worked on various topics such as employee skills, keyboarding and transcriptions.
-We also worked on various topics such as mail merge, troubleshooting using Excel spreadsheets, and working machine transcriptions.
+In our class we worked on various topics such as mail merge, troubleshooting using Excel spreadsheets, and working machine transcriptions.

 Transportation & Logistics

-This week, many of the Auto Service Technology students had the opportunity to learn about the micrometer and the names of some of the many tools used in the industry.
+This week, many of the Auto Service Technology students had the opportunity to learn about the electrical and ignition systems using the new simulator system boards.

 Important Information: Do you need your high school diploma and want to take the GED test?
 Did you know that if you’ve already started the test but haven’t finished, your scores expire at the end of 2013?
 The new GED test comes out in January 2014.